Diffuse supernova neutrinos at underground laboratories: Introduction

-While developing the phenomenology of the \df, the \n\ community looks ahead to the next generation of large scale detectors\footnote{For the main proposals, see \textcite{Jung:1999jq,Nakamura:2003hk,deBellefon:2006vq,MarrodanUndagoitia:2006re,Wurm:2007cy,Ereditato:2005yx,Cline:2006st,Rubbia:2009md}.}, of which some will expand existing projects, while others will be in completely new multi-disciplinary facilities, like the Deep Underground Science and Engineering Laboratory (DUSEL) now in its infancy in the USA\footnote{For the main vision and details, see \textcite{dusel,svobodatalk,Barger:2007yw}.}.
-For the new \n\ telescopes, observing the \df\ is an important item of the agenda, to the point that technical upgrades are sometimes driven by this specific goal \cite{Beacom:2003nk}.
-For all detection technologies backgrounds are the main limiting factors, as they often restrict the sensitive energy window considerably (to the 20-40 MeV interval, in the case of a water \ck\ detector) and even in the energy window they limit the benefits of the larger detector mass.
+For the new \n\ experiments, observing the \df\ is an important item of the agenda, to the point that technical upgrades are sometimes driven by this specific goal \cite{Beacom:2003nk}.
+For all detection technologies backgrounds are the main limiting factors, as they often restrict the sensitive energy window considerably (to the $\sim$20-40 MeV interval, in the case of a water \ck\ detector).
+Even within the energy window, backgrounds limit the benefits of the larger detector mass.

 Interestingly, searches for the \df\ show how, in the new chapter of \n\ astrophysics, what were once sought after signals -- such as solar and atmospheric \ns\ -- will become well known backgrounds that will have to be reduced or subtracted.
-This shift in the focus of \n\ experiments might have interesting implications on what characteristics might define an ideal detector several decades from now.
+This shift in the focus might have interesting implications on what characteristics might define an ideal detector several decades from now.